-Another reason people buy swimming pool rope floats is to use them as floatation devices in an emergency situation.
+Another reason people buy swimming pool rope floats, also called pool dividers, is to use them as floatation devices in an emergency situation.
 If an inexperienced swimmer finds themselves in a difficult situation, they can cling to the float on the rope.
 This can prevent unnecessary (and preventable) drownings.

 If your swimming pool has diving boards, slides, or other features, you can use rope floats to mark off these areas to swimmers.
 This keeps people from colliding and potentially getting hurt.

 Lastly, if your swimming pool hosts group classes, such as water aerobics or water polo, you can use rope floats to designate the areas for these groups.
 This separates the classes from other swimmers, keeping things orderly and safe.